-In common ownership with Cabra Castle in Co Cavan (see entry), this is a very likeable hotel of character with 15th century origins.
+In common ownership with Cabra Castle in Co Cavan, Castle Bellingham in Co Louth and Markree Castle in Sligo (see entries), this is a very likeable hotel of character with 15th century origins.

-Set in 35 acres of parkland and gardens on the edge of Tralee town, it is spacious, stylish in the traditional style, and very comfortable, with quirky features that give a sense of fun - you may well be greeted by the resident Irish wolfhound (or a less prestigious but equally friendly canine companion).
+Set in 35 acres of parkland and gardens on the edge of Tralee town, it is spacious, stylish in the traditional style, and very comfortable, with quirky features that give a sense of fun - you may well be greeted by the resident Irish wolfhound.
+Mr Higgins, or his less prestigious but equally friendly canine companion, Einstein.

 There’s a relaxed and airy country house feeling about the place and it would make a good base for playing the championship golf courses in the area, or visiting the nearby Dingle Peninsula and the Ring of Kerry.